wongwenhui262/HTX_Test/README.md

 git clone https://github.com/yourusername/ED-simulation.git
 cd ED-simulation

-##Install Dependencies
+##Install Python libraries

 After activating the virtual environment, install the necessary Python libraries by running: pip install -r requirements.txt

 ##Run the Simulation
-Run the simulation by executing the script: python simulate_ed.py
+Run the simulation by executing the script: python Emergency_Department_Simulation.ipynb

-#This will run the discrete-event simulation and generate output files, including performance metrics and visualizations.
+##This will run the discrete-event simulation and generate output files, including performance metrics and visualizations.

 Usage
 Customizing the Simulation